 I get what the controls do when I experiment, but I don’t have any context for what they do.

 Jumping and shooting is difficult to do at the same time.

 This feedback, along with the feedback that we didn’t include in this post, provided a compelling argument that our observations from the initial heuristic evaluation were on point.
 The current UI Scheme was incompatible for touchscreen devices.
 Making a new iteration involved researching and performing a comparative analysis.

-After due diligence, we compiled the data we needed in order begin to sketch and layout key ideas, which will eventually become the game’s new UI.
+After doing our due diligence, we compiled the data we needed in order to begin sketching and laying out key ideas, which will eventually become the game’s new UI.